World imports

 To provide more specific error information, other interfaces may

-provide functions to further "downcast" this error into more specific
+offer functions to "downcast" this error into more specific types.
+For example,

-from filesystem types to be described using the filesystem's own
+errors returned from streams derived from filesystem types can be described using

 concrete type is open.